 These functions are available in the form of the "free function blocks" function module.
 A series of elementary function blocks are available that can be freely used:

-- Logic function blocks (AND, OR, XOR, inverter) - Calculation function blocks (adder, multiplier, divider, absolute-value generator) - Time function blocks (pulse generator, pulse contracting block, ON delay, OFF delay, pulse stretching) - Memory function blocks (RS flip-flop, D flip-flop) - Switch function blocks (binary selector switch, numerical selector switch) - Control function blocks (limiter, smoothing element, integrator, derivative element) - Complex function blocks (double-sided limit monitor with hysteresis)
+- Logic function blocks (AND, OR, XOR, inverter) - Arithmetic function blocks (adder, multiplier, divider, absolute-value generator) - Time function blocks (pulse generator, pulse contracting block, ON delay, OFF delay, pulse stretching) - Memory function blocks (RS flip-flop, D flip-flop) - Switch function blocks (binary selector switch, numerical selector switch) - Control function blocks (limiter, smoothing element, integrator, derivative element) - Complex function blocks (double-sided limit monitor with hysteresis)

-Drive Control Chart (DCC)
+• Drive Control Chart (DCC)

 DCC is available for applications requiring a more complex method of controlling the drive system which cannot be accomplished using the free function blocks.
-DCC makes it possible for one of the interconnected elementary function blocks to generate a graphical depiction of an existing function diagram and load it to the SINAMICS DC MASTER.
+DCC makes it possible to generate a graphic depiction of a function diagram consisting of interconnected elementary function blocks and load it to the SINAMICS DCM.
 The function diagram may contain up to 750 function blocks.
-It is possible to configure the time slices in which the individual parts of the function diagram are processed.
-Note:
+The time slices, in which the individual parts of the function block diagram are processed, can be configured.

-A DCC function diagram can be loaded not only to the CUD in the left-hand slot, but also to an optional second CUD in the right-hand slot.
+A DCC function diagram can be loaded not only onto the CUD in the left-hand slot, but also to an optional second CUD in the right-hand slot.

-The automatic speed control processes are computed on the CUD in the left-hand slot, This means that only a restricted amount of computing capacity is available for a DCC function block diagram.
+The closed-loop drive control is computed on the CUD in the left-hand slot.
+This means that only a restricted amount of computing capacity is available for a DCC function block diagram.
 In other words, either only a few function blocks can be computed, or computing can only be carried out in a slow time slice.